14. New Scanning¶

 (see NeXus Template Engine),

-to before or after the scan, and a ProcessingRequest
+to before or after the scan, and a ProcessingRequest describing processing

 to perform.
 The ability to support live processing is a new feature that new